 On 23 July 2016, Luxembourg adopted legislation creating a new type of fund vehicle, the reserved alternative investment fund (fonds d'investissement alternatif reservé, RAIF/FIAR for short), designed for well-informed investors and offering much greater speed to market than the existing specialised investment fund the "RAIF Law").

-According to the Luxembourg trade register, there are approximately 2,180 RAIFs as of 16 January 2023, and among them, 6 new RAIFs have been created during this year.
+According to the Luxembourg trade register, there are approximately 2,529 RAIFs as of 1 February 2024.

 KEY FEATURES